Skip to main content

 5 Examples Of Church Welcomes

-While you want your church welcome time to be similar for every service, having templates handy for different events that add to the overall church welcome speech is important to make every special occasion feel unique.
+While you want your church welcome time to be similar for every service, having templates handy for different events (whether regular services or special events put on by your church event management team.) that add to the overall church welcome speech is important to make every special occasion feel unique.
 With that in mind, here are 5 examples of church welcomes you could use for specific situations.

 Easter Sunday